OliverAasht/ClaimsAndCompany/README.md

 For now, there is no SQL Server setup and data is currently generated in code.

-Minimal APIs have been used, as well as Object Orientated Programming, Unit Tests, Integration Tests, AutoMapper and Clean Architecture.
+Minimal APIs have been used, as well as Object Orientated Programming, Unit Tests, Integration Tests, AutoMapper and Clean Architecture to separate concerns.